coolestxuxu/Ich-bin-xuxu/readme.md

 ### About ME
 I live in the city of YOKOHAMA, JAPAN

+I had a thing for Germany and I wish to spend the rest of my life there

 I love different languages and I wish to master German and French one day (maybe even more after that:))

 *The limit of my language means the limits of my world*